-For Sites That Plan to Apply for APPIC Membership By September 1, 2012
+For Sites That Plan to Apply for APPIC Membership By September 1, 2016

 Here is some information about the Match and about APPIC that you may find useful:

-- In addition to the information available on this web site, extensive information about the APPIC Match may also be found at: www.appic.org.
-Once you have registered for the Match, comprehensive ranking information will be mailed to you during the month of December.
+- In addition to the information available on this web site, extensive information about the APPIC Match may also be found on the APPIC web site at appic.org.